-The securities mentioned above could be listed, unlisted, privately placed, secured, unsecured, rated or unrated and of any maturity as enabled under SEBI MF/RBI Regulations/circulars.
-The securities may be acquired through Initial Public Offering (IPO), Primary market operations, secondary market operations and private placement, rights offers or negotiated deals.
+The securities mentioned above could be listed, unlisted, privately placed, secured, unsecured, rated or unrated and of any maturity as enabled under SEBI MF Regulations/circulars/RBI.
+The securities may be acquired through New Fund Offers (NFOs), secondary market operations and private placement, rights offer or negotiated deals.